CODE BLUE issued for Buffalo, Southern Erie County

-BUFFALO, N.Y. — With lows at or below freezing Monday and Tuesday, a Code Blue has been issued for both Buffalo and Southern Erie County Monday night and throughout the day Tuesday.
+BUFFALO, N.Y. — A Code Blue issued for Monday night has now been extended through the day Wednesday for both Buffalo and Southern Erie County..

 - Holy Cross is located at 412 Niagara Street in Buffalo.
 The shelter will be open from 6 p.m. to 7 a.m.
 Those in need who are looking to stay here must be able to walk up and down stairs.